EndIris/2001-Planets/README.md

   - Ganymede atmo added
   - Ganymede height map edited to make some small lakes and rivers
   - Io given HazardousOcean, heats up craft near it

+# Known Issues
+ - Europa Atmosphere is not visible from space
+ - Europa's ocean turns pink when transitioning to Scaled
+ - Solar Power is an issue around Lucifer.
+If anyone knows how to change this please tell me!
+ - Temperatures are weird, and vary wildly over 100K.
+Sol is to blame, don't know how to fix.